 Quantum Computing

-Quantum computing is an area of computing focused on developing computer technology based on the principles of quantum theory.
-Unlike classical computers, which use bits as the smallest unit of data, quantum computers use quantum bits or qubits, which can exist in multiple states simultaneously due to superposition and entanglement.
-This allows quantum computers to solve certain complex problems much faster than classical computers.
-Quantum computing has potential applications in cryptography, optimization, and simulation of quantum systems.
-Research and development in this field are ongoing worldwide.
+Quantum computing is an area of computing focused on developing computer technology based on the principles of quantum mechanics.
+Unlike classical computers, which use binary bits (0 or 1), quantum computers use quantum bits, or qubits, which can exist in multiple states simultaneously due to superposition and can be entangled with each other.
+This allows quantum computers to potentially solve certain complex problems much faster than classical computers.
+Quantum computing has applications in cryptography, optimization, and simulation of quantum systems, but large-scale, practical quantum computers remain in the experimental stage as of the early 2020s.

 - Brian Cox on quantum computing and black hole physics